 The example of EntreComp shows how a more holistic understanding of learning through competence based education would gain relevance and impact by not narrowing its concept too close on the subject entrepreneurship.

-This seems as well to be a necessary condition for a further development.
+This seems as well to be a necessary condition for further individual progress.
 The more influential an approach is aiming to become the more it must prove its suitability in different contexts.
 Entrepreneurial education has here a longer way to go and on this way it needs to prove that it is more than just the educational extension of a neoliberal mindset aiming to economize the broad field of active pedagogy.

 The European Union illustrates this problem existing in linguistic appropriation.
 For decades it promotes in its education and training policies an uni-dimensional idea of innovation grounded in work/entrepreneurship and not in engagement/participation.
 One might even suspect some influential actors in some European countries in promoting Entrepreneurship Education and Social Entrepreneurship as a strategy, for marginalizing explicit democratic citizenship education and critical civil engagement.
 If such suspicions appear to be true this would be an intellectual shame for the European educational sector and a danger for our democracy.

 However a lot of advocates and politicians are filing such criticism more or less arbitrary as “leftist” or “conservative” and trying to promote the approach with the intellectual crowbar.
 They are in so far mislead as they believe that active learning or active life or social activation might happen with the very limited definition of “activity” that entrepreneurial learning is providing.
-The idea of “active life” as an attitude was whether invented by capitalism nor is it attached exclusively to the capitalist role of an active citizen (the entrepreneur).
+But the idea of “active life” as an attitude was whether invented by capitalism nor is it attached exclusively to the capitalist role of an active citizen (the entrepreneur).

 For sure, we need not to fall into the opposite dogmatism.
 In educational approaches aiming to support holistic personalities and wanting to be relevant in different social sectors, all appearances of proactivity need to find their place.
 ‘Value creation’ is welcomed, ‘targeted action’ is important, in businesses, in parties or in the offices of civil society organizations.
 However, they are not more fundamental than the ‘democratic action’ which we could sketch as an attitude and a practice characterized by open deliberation, initiative and fair cooperation.
-Impact is as well not reducible to outcome but the instigated change in the social, cultural, economical and environmental spheres.
+Impact is as well not reducible to outcome but the instigated change (or “social innovation”) in the social, cultural, economical and environmental spheres.

-Toward a Holistic Understanding of Proactivity in Education
+Toward a holistic understanding of proactivity in education

 On that conditions it would be fruitful for EDC to include more ‘economical engagement competence’ in its learning.
 But it would absolutely not make sense of perceiving ‘civic engagement’ as a sub-section in any entrepreneurial education framework.
 With Hannah Arendt I at least could never accept something like ‘civic entrepreneurship’.